-Jabirus nest singly in broad-leaved trees away from other Jabirus.
-Data indicates they have no preference for dead trees.
-It is much easier to see and photograph their nests in dead trees, perhaps giving the impression this is their usual nesting location.
-A live tree provides an additional advantage for both the parent bird and its young.
-Since the nesting period includes a large part of the hot, dry season, the shade of a tree reduces the need for water to lower the birds' body temperature, particularly that of the hatchling.
+Jabirus nest individually in broad-leaved trees away from other Jabirus.
+It is easy to see their nests in dead trees, giving the impression this is their preferred nesting location.
+However, a live tree provides an additional advantage for both the parent bird and its young.
+Since the nesting period includes a large part of the hot, dry season, the shade of a tree reduces the need for water to lower body temperature, particularly that of the hatchling.
 Adults can often be seen standing in the nests during the hottest time of the day, with their babies shaded by their large bodies.
 Jabirus, both adults and young, defecate onto their legs to reduce heat by evaporation.
 This natural cement-like liquid also makes the nests firm and sturdy.

-The large nest is made of sticks and usually built in the fork of a towering tree.
-An old nest blown down by the wind often provides materials for a new nest.
-Due to the size of both nest and birds, nests are usually found in trees with trunks large enough to support such weight.
+The large nest is made of sticks and usually built in the fork of a tall tree.
+An old nest blown down by the wind provides materials for new nests.
 Large flat nests, up to six feet (1.8 cm) across and ranging from extremely shallow 11.8 inches (30 cm) to 4.9 feet (1.5 m) deep, are made of big branches woven together with smaller twigs and lined with grass.
 Water is transported by the male Jabiru and allowed to drip from its half-opened bill, apparently to soften the platform material and enable it to be reworked.
 The structure and consolidation of materials in the center of the nest make it quite safe for the adult bird to stand when caring for the young.

 These nests are built to allow for use by other animals as well.
 Many birds, such as the Monk parakeet (Myiopsitta monachus), use the Jabiru nest as a foundation for their cylindrical-shaped nests that are attached to the base of the Jabiru nest.
 The parakeet nests hang downward and do not interfere with the basic structure.
-Bee hives are sometimes attached to the nest.
+Beehives are sometimes attached to the nest.
 Nests are often reused for several years, with the fine material providing the lining being replaced each year.
-After fledglings leave the nest, it is believed that neither parent continues to defend the vacant nest.
+After fledglings leave the nest, the parents do remain to defend the vacant nest.
 The nesting season in Venezuela is determined by seasonal rains.
 Jabirus nest from the latter part of the rainy season into the dry season.
 Sticks for the nests are usually gathered by the male and positioned in place by both birds.
 Both parents incubate and feed the hatchlings, as well as defend the nest while in use.

-Three to five, dirty, white eggs are laid.
+Three to five dirty, white eggs are laid.
 The eggs are approximately three inches (7.6 cm) in length and 2.3 inches (5.8 cm) wide.
-Initially, the chicks are unable to stand, and although they have a powerful beak, they can not effectively protect themselves.
-They are protected by their parents until they are able to stand and are strong enough to defend themselves.
+Initially, the chicks are unable to stand, and although they have a powerful beak, they cannot effectively protect themselves.
+They are protected by their parents until they can stand and are strong enough to defend themselves.
 After this stage, parents leave the hatchlings alone while hunting for food, returning at various intervals to feed them.
 It is believed that parents do not sleep in the nests after the hatchlings are able to stand.
-Parent Jabirus stand at the edge of the nest and regurgitate food onto the floor of the nest rather than directly into the fledgling's bill.
+Jabiru parents stand at the edge of the nest and regurgitate food onto the floor of the nest rather than directly into the fledgling's bill.
 Any food discarded or not eaten by the young is eaten by the adult, keeping the nest clean.